ludbek/powerform/readme.md

 var form = powerform({
   name: function (value) {
     if (!value) {
-      throw new ValidationError("This field is required.")
+      return "This field is required."
     }
   }
 })